 Who are the Queensland Third Party Insurers?

-There are currently four third-party insurers in Queensland: Suncorp, RACQ, Alliance, and QBE, all of which offer identical CTP coverage.
-However, you can get additional protection when you are the driver at fault in a car accident with Suncorp, QBE and Allianz.
+There are currently four third-party insurers in Queensland: Suncorp, Alliance, and QBE, all of which offer identical CTP coverage.
+However, you can buy additional protection when you are the driver at fault in a car accident with Suncorp, QBE and Allianz.

 How Do I Buy Compulsory Third Party Insurance?

 It is straightforward to purchase compulsory third-party (CTP) insurance in Queensland.
-When registering your car with the Department of Transport and Main Roads, you pick one of the four licenced CTP providers.
+When registering your car with the Department of Transport and Main Roads, you pick one of the thress licensed CTP providers.
 Some insurers offer extra cover, which you can purchase at that time.

 How Much Does Compulsory Third-Party Insurance Cost?